-Deed concerning the purchase of band instruments by A.J.
-Henley and eight associates, all of Boone County, MO, on a monthly installment plan, from James F. Hurt.
+The papers contain a deed concerning the purchase of band instruments by A.J.
+Henley and eight associates, all of Boone County, Missouri, on a monthly installment plan, from James F. Hurt.

 Hunter, Max F., Collection, 1953-1976, (C2518)

-Audio tapes of Ozark folklore collected by Hunter, including fiddle tunes, jokes, sayings, songs, visits, and miscellaneous material.
-Also includes lists, transcripts of songs, synopses, and indexes to the tapes.
+The collection contains audio tapes of Ozark folklore collected by Max F. Hunter, including fiddle tunes, jokes, sayings, songs, visits, and miscellaneous material.
+The collection also includes photocopies of lists, transcripts of songs, synopses, and indexes to the tapes.

 Huselton, Howard E. (1871-1948) Papers , 1883-1924, (K0467)

 Photographs, musical and stage performance programs, and materials for the Turkey Creek Tax Exhibit, by Huselton, music and drama critic of the Kansas City Star, and partner in Baird and Huselton, real estate business.

 Institute for Studies in American Music Records, 1970s, (K0388)